Niederländisches Palais

 Are there restrooms and cafes?

-Facilities such as restrooms and cafes may be available on-site.
-Check the official website for specifics.
+Facilities such as restrooms and cafes may be available on-site or nearby.
+It is advisable to check the official website or inquire upon arrival for specific locations.

 What should I wear?

-Comfortable clothing and shoes are recommended, especially if you plan to explore the palace and gardens extensively.
+Comfortable clothing and footwear are recommended, especially if you plan to explore the nearby attractions.
+Dress according to the season and weather conditions for a more enjoyable visit.

 Location